Allianz strikes $883 million deal to be top Turkish insurer

 Property and casualty premiums in Turkey rose nearly 17 percent to 16.9 billion Turkish lira in 2012, according to data from the Insurance Association of Turkey.

-Allianz already has around 1.4 million customers in Turkey, mainly motor and health insurance policy holders, while YKS has around 2 million customers.
-Combining the two will create the No. 1 player in non-life insurance in Turkey, as well as the No. 2 in pensions and No. 3 in life insurance, Allianz said.
+Allianz already has 1.6 million customers in Turkey, mainly motor and health insurance policy holders.
+It says that made it the No. 2 market player in non-life insurance and No. 3 in life and health, with distribution primarily through agents.

-Yapi Kredi Bank, owned by Turkey's Koc Holding (KCHOL.IS) and Italy's UniCredit (CRDI.MI), had said on Tuesday talks were continuing on a sale of its insurance unit after sources told Reuters that Allianz had agreed to buy it.
+Yapi Kredi Bank, owned by Turkish group Koc Holding (KCHOL.IS) and Italy's UniCredit (CRDI.MI), had said on Tuesday talks were continuing on a sale of its insurance business after sources told Reuters that Allianz had agreed to buy it.

-The sources said at the time that Japan's Dai-ichi Life Insurance (8750.T) and Zurich Insurance ZURN.VX had also been in the race for YKS.
-[ID:nL5N0CI10Z] [ID:nL5N0CH3I9]
+The sources said at the time that Japan's Dai-ichi Life Insurance (8750.T) and Zurich Insurance ZURN.VX had also been in the race for Yapi Kredi Sigorta.

-Yapi Kredi will retain a 20 percent stake in Yapi Kredi Emeklilik, YKS's life and pension unit, which Allianz welcomed.
+Yapi Kredi will retain a 20 percent stake in Yapi Kredi Emeklilik, the life and pension subsidiary of Yapi Kredi Sigorta.

-"We want a strong distribution partner that also participates in the upside of the successes," CFO Wemmer said.

-Allianz said it expected the deal to close in the second half of 2013, pending antitrust approval, but said it did not expect major obstacles from regulators.
+In January, Allianz struck a 10-year bancassurance agreement with HSBC (HSBA.L) to distribute life and pension products, which is expected to take effect in the second quarter of 2013 following regulatory approval.

 ($1 = 1.8143 Turkish liras)